gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **1.17.40**
 - Pushing a button and subsequently breaking it with Silk Touch will give you Pushed Buttons as an item

+**1.18.10.26 - 1.18.10.22**
+- Making a Banner with the Globe Pattern and downgrading to 1.18.10.22 turns the globe banner pattern on the banner into "item.banner.base.x", where "x" represents the color.
+Globe banners will keep the globe banner tag, which means they will revert to normal banners when upgrading back.
+To avoid this, simply place the banners down and break them.
+This will remove the globe banner tag and preserve the "item.banner.base.x" tag